Men's Issues

 — Michael Bernstein, Licensed Professional Counselor in Philadelphia, PA

-— Daniel Fulton, Licensed Marriage & Family Therapist in Oak Park, IL
+— Greg Bodin, Licensed Marriage & Family Therapist in San Francisco, CA

 Given the prevalence of screens and the demands of our capitalistic culture, there seems less time to connect with other men and express our wild masculine side.
 We suffer from loneliness, disconnection and anger, coupled with a feeling that our masculinity is not welcomed.
 As a male-identified therapist and facilitator of Men's Groups, I am here to meet you in your hurt and help you re-enliven your masculinity in healthy and impactful ways.